-An Alternative consists of a Reservoir Network (previously created from a Configuration), an Operation Set for each Reservoir in the network, a Storage Balance Operation Set for each Reservoir System in the network (if applicable), a definition of initial (Lookback) conditions, and a mapping of all Time-Series records to identified local inflows.
-To develop an Alternative, you use the Alternative Editor to name the Alternative and give it a description, select Reservoir Operation Sets, select System Operation Sets (if applicable), select a Lookback Type, associate time-series data with locations, associate observed data with locations, and save the Alternative you have created.
+An Alternative consists of a Reservoir Network (previously created from a Configuration), Run Control specifications, an Operation Set for each Reservoir in the network, a Storage Balance Operation Set for each Reservoir System in the network (if applicable), a definition of initial (Lookback) conditions, and a mapping of all Time-Series records to identified local inflows.
+To develop an Alternative, you use the Alternative Editor to name the Alternative and give it a description, define the Time Step and Flow Computation method, select Reservoir Operation Sets, select System Operation Sets (if applicable), select a Lookback Type, associate time-series data with locations, associate observed data with locations, and save the Alternative you have created.
 This chapter will guide you through these steps.